tctien342/Asus-Vivobook-S510UA-Hackintosh/README.md

 # Steps to install macOS

-    1. Prepair a macOS installer on a USB flash drive with Clover added (use e.g. Unibeast to create it)
+    1. Prepare a macOS installer on a USB flash drive with Clover added (use e.g. Unibeast to create it)
     2. Replace the EFI folder in the USB EFI partition with this INCLUDED EFI FOLDER
     3. Boot into USB and select macOS installer
     4. On first boot Trackpad will not work - you do need a mouse connected via USB.